 The semiotics of the dress

 The semiotics of the dress, begun in 2015, is an evolving body of work and research in which women's roles and identities as perceived by themselves and others are explored using the dress as the key motif.
-The work addresses human dignity and the effect of labelling practices, and explores what has changed and what has stayed the same for women over time.
+The work explores what has changed and what has stayed the same for women over time.
 I use fabric and clothing, either literally or metaphorically, as a way of critiquing existing power structures and their enablement through labelling practices and the signification of clothing.
 The work moves between personal, national and global in its focus and is currently being explored through painting, expanded painting, installation, participatory art and photography.

-I have crystallised some of my thoughts into questions (18 August 2018, revised 15 February 2019).
+I have crystallised some of my thoughts into questions (18 August 2018, revised 15 February 2019 and 6 May 2020).
 These questions are the result of my personal journey, observation, anecdotal evidence, general research, academic research, art viewing and art-making:

 1. If we make it a priority to deflate the importance of gender difference in everyday speech and behaviour in order to allow diversity and inclusivity through non-gender-specific terminology, how can we then highlight discrimination or disadvantage for women or men as a group on the basis of sameness within the binary system?